Quick Jump Menu

 - Buy your domain name at NameCheap.

 - Order your web hosting at Stablehost.
-When you order, select option three, to update the nameservers on an existing domain, and enter the domain you bought on Namecheap in the space provided:
+When you order, select option three, “I want to use an already existing domain“, and enter the domain you bought on Namecheap in the space provided.
+Click Next: